-- Reassigned to Antarctica: Eddington, after his wife's cheating ways, and her death during the Pearl Harbor raid (along with an extramarital lover of hers) drives him to drinking and brawling.
-He ends up as "officer in charge of piers and warehouses" on part of Honolulu.
+- Eddington, after his wife's cheating ways, and her death during the Pearl Harbor raid (along with an extramarital lover of hers) drives him to drinking and brawling.
+He's reassigned as "officer in charge of piers and warehouses" on an obscure island.

 - Seastrike Impossible: Jeremiah's PT boat squadron makes a torpedo run on the much larger Japanese fleet under cover of darkness.
 They get badly mauled for their trouble, but cripple several Japanese ships.
 Jeremiah is killed in the battle.

 - Sex Signals Death: Seemingly the cause for Doom Magnet.